 There are various knife sharpening techniques that you could use to get the job done.
 Let’s look at some of the commonly used methods.

 1. How to sharpen a pocket knife razor sharp using a sharpening stone

 This method is quite simple and is safe to use even for a first-time sharpener.
 You are going to need a sharpening stone, lubricating oil, and your knife of course.
 There are many kinds of sharpening stones.
 These include;

 - Natural stones; they are the best type of sharpening stones and give the best quality results.
 They may be a little pricy but definitely worth every coin.

 - Synthetic stone; they are becoming more popular and can be found almost everywhere.
 They are best for sharpening western style knives.

-- Ceramic stones; I would not advise a beginner to use these ones, because they require care and experience to get the best results possible with them.
+- Ceramic stones; We would not advise a beginner to use these ones because they require care and experience to get the best results possible with them.